Overview of Skill Levels and Experience

 Four photography levels help identify the appropriate workshops for you: Beginners, Amateurs, Advanced Amateurs, and Professionals.

 BEGINNERS have little to no experience with digital cameras, photography, or image editing software.

 AMATEURS have been photographing for a while, have a working knowledge of the basic features on their cameras, and are familiar with digital workflow and image editing software.

 ADVANCED AMATEURS have a working knowledge of manual mode on their cameras, have a working knowledge of digital workflow and image editing software, and are familiar with artificial lighting, digital printing, or other techniques as required in a particular workshop.

 PROFESSIONALS earn a majority of their income from their photography, have a substantial body of work, and are proficient in all aspects of photography, as required in a particular workshop.

-For more information about digital SLR guidelines, computer requirements, and manual mode please see the Cameras and Equipment section.
+For more information about camera guidelines, computer requirements, and manual mode please see the Cameras and Equipment section below.